professionalhomes/ethnotary/readme.md

 ## Create a New Account

-If you do not have an Ethereum account, you can create one using the local wizard page by navigating to:
+If you do not have an account, you can create one using the local wizard page by navigating to:

 ```http://localhost:8000/wizard.html```